• Skip to main content

 • Add the chicken broth and Worcestershire sauce.
 Deglaze the pan by scraping the bottom of the pot with a spatula to remove any food particles to prevent them from scorching.

-• Add the uncooked white rice, and salt, pepper, and ranch seasoning mix.
+• Then add salt, pepper, and ranch seasoning mix.
 Do not stir.

 • Press cancel to stop the sauté function.
 Secure the lid.
 Move the pressure valve to the sealing position.
 Press the pressure cook button or manual cook button, select high pressure, and adjust the time to pressure cook for 5 minutes.
 (It will take about 8 – 10 minutes for the Instant Pot to come up to pressure before the pressure cooking starts.)